 There are a few other attractions in and around Mana.
 One of them is the NeelKanth Peak, which is set at an altitude of 6597 ft. above sea level.
 Also known as ‘Queen of Garhwal’, this snow-clad peak beautifully towers the Badrinath Temple and makes for a must-visit attraction for every adventure and trekking enthusiast.

-Once, Lord Vishnu came down to the Himalayas looking for the right kind of place to do his sadhana.
+According to a legend, Lord Vishnu was in search for a quiet and peaceful place for meditation.
 He found Badrinath to be a nice little place with everything just the way he thought it should be.

 Then she went with Shiva for a bath in the nearby hot water spring.
 When they came back, they found the door locked from inside.
 Parvati was aghast.
 Shiva said, I told you, don’t pick up this child.
 You brought the child into the house and now he has locked the door.